aharkins123/Harkins-Portfolio/Final_Project_AlecHarkins.md

 6. I'd like to see a dot chart of representatives receiving NRA contributions -- I'm sure there's a partisan divide, but I'd love to see what that actually looks like proportionally with each individual represented as a point.

 **Interviewee 3:**

+1. Generally, like it.
+Feels like a webpage.
+Like the racing graph, big fan of that.
+The penny to gun, bullet thing caught my eye, I don’t know if that’s what you want.
+Also like the tides graph but could be smaller.

+2. It feels like some version of liberal gun control information.
+More informational, mostly just anti-NRA.
+Finish on an NRA note and not how much gun control vs. gun rights.

+3. Left-leaning individuals interested in gun control and political spending.

+4. That thing in the middle, the big bar countdown.
+The color on the pie chart felt a little out of place.
+If the ticker had a bigger bar on the top and bottom it would probably be more eye-catching.
+Once someone sees it, it fades in or out so you can see the countdown at all times.
+Like the color scheme, black and red works pretty well, teal for control stands out against background.
+Matches the sign on the title slide.
+Purposefully didn’t look at gray.

+5.
+•	Add title to bar graph
+•	Something about this last section doesn’t jive for me.
+Like the black background for the pie chart.
+•	What if the tide chart was half the size, could probably put that next to the bar chart, have a slider that show contributions per year to representative

+6. No comments